In most cases you do not need to use the oxf:debug processor: you can instead use the

 2.1.
 Config Input

-input contains a single url
+The config input contains a single url element

 containing an absolute URL.
 The URL can be any URL supported by your platform,